zx80/flask-simple-auth/docs/DOCUMENTATION.md

   how to ensure that logging is initialized?
 - the doc and implementation should clarify exception handling, and possible overrides.
+- add ability to catch and process any user error.

 ### Software Engineering